Turn your favorite soda pop into soda ice cream with only 3 ingredients!

 It’s still a bit cold and rainy here in Portland, Oregon but we are looking forward to some warm sunny summer days.
 One of my favorite ways to celebrate summer is with homemade ice cream or a icy cold bottle of my favorite soda.
 So why not combine the two!
 Today’s Soda Ice Cream Recipe is the perfect combination of cold soda and ice cream.
 It may or may not get up to 95 degrees in Portland any time soon but we can still enjoy soda pop ice cream.

-This ice cream recipe is super easy to make and only requires three ingredients.
+This ice cream recipe is easy to make and only requires three ingredients.

 I picked three of my favorite flavors of soda pop to experiment with.
 My first, was of course, root beer.
-It totally reminded me of the root beer swirls we use to get at The Spot Drive In in Kenosha, Wisconsin where the girls roller skated out to our car and hung the tray on the window!
+It totally reminded me of the root beer whirls we use to get at The Spot Drive In in Kenosha, Wisconsin where the girls roller skated out to our car and hung the tray on the window!